ALFA-group/neural-program-comprehension/README.md

 ## Folder structure

 ### Stimuli
+## Python
-All stimuli related content is available in `stimuli/`.
+All stimuli related to our Python experiments (Experiment 1) are available in `./stimuli/python/`.

 We have made available stimuli pertaining to the three conditions we test in our work -
 - `EN`: Codes with variable names in English.
 - `SENT`: English descriptions of these codes.
 - `JAP`: Codes with obfuscated variable names.

-They have been made available in two formats - CSVs and raw Python scripts, available at `./stimuli/python_files/` and `./stimuli/python_files/` respectively.
+They have been made available in two formats - CSVs and raw Python scripts, available at `./stimuli/python_files/` and `./stimuli/python/python_files/` respectively.

-In `./stimuli/python_files/`, we have shared three files each containing all the 108 stimuli, and three folders each containing individual files for the 108 stimuli across the three conditions.
+In `./stimuli/python/python_files/`, we have shared three files each containing all the 108 stimuli, and three folders each containing individual files for the 108 stimuli across the three conditions.

+## ScratchJr
+All stimuli related to our Python experiments (Experiment 2) are available in `./stimuli/scratchjr/`.